 The default thermal performance is below par, so we recommend mounting at least one fan on the back, with the 2+2 (front and back) fan layout being the best solution.
 The case supports five 120mm fans in total and can also house a 360mm AIO on the front and a 240mm radiator on the back.

 Since the V22 features a rotated motherboard layout, you only have 310mm of clearance for your GPU.
 Not terrible, but less than ideal in this day and age, when monolithic flagship GPUs are the norm.
 If you want to see some massive GPUs, just look at our list of the best RTX 3090 graphics cards.

 On the other hand, the CPU heatsink clearance is 165mm, which is excellent.
 You also get two dust filters (at the front and on the topside) and an okayish front I/O (two USB 3.0, combo audio jack).
-Overall, the darkFlash V22 is a pretty solid inverted case with its biggest strength being the price and sleek design.
+Overall, the darkFlash V22 is a pretty solid inverted PC chassis, its biggest strength being the price and sleek design.

 3. be quiet!
 Dark Base Pro 900 Rev. 2: Best full tower inverted case

 The chassis can host one 360mm AIO on the front and one 240mm radiator on the rear side, is quite roomy to build inside, and it features surprisingly good internal cable management.
-We also like the front panel since it includes two USB 3.0 ports, one USB 3.0 port, a single USB-C port, an RGB controller, and a combo audio jack.
-Overall, an excellent vertical GPU case with an inverted layout and lots of RGB.
+We also like the front panel since it includes two USB 3.0 ports, power and reset buttons and a combo audio jack.
+Overall, an excellent vertical GPU case with an inverted layout.